 Eat Less Meat

 According to the findings of Boehm’s study, households that spent a significant portion of their food budget on beef, chicken, pork, and other meats generated more greenhouse gas emissions than households that ate less meat.
 The worst culprit, Boehm says, is beef, which requires intensive usage of resources—land, water—to produce.

 The UN’s Food and Agriculture Organization estimates that the meat industry generates nearly one-fifth of the man-made greenhouse gas emissions that are accelerating climate change worldwide—more than the entire transportation sector.

 Time to embrace Meatless Mondays, Boehm says: “Shifting towards more plant-based foods is an excellent way to cut down on emissions.”

-“The use of nitrogen fertilizers contributes to the nitrogen cycle and releases N20,” says Boehm.
+“The use of nitrogen fertilisers contributes to the nitrogen cycle and releases N20,” says Boehm.
 “Anything that can reduce nitrogen outputs is a good way to curb emissions.”

-While organic fertilizers, like animal manure, also contain nitrogen, these fertilizers are slower to break down and are more gentle on the environment as they do so.
+While organic fertilisers, like animal manure, also contain nitrogen, these fertilisers are slower to break down and are more gentle on the environment as they do so.
 So stash away a few extra dollars to spring for those dope organic avocados and make a guac you can feel pious about.

 ...Even Better, Eat Organic and Local